techniqs/hyperledger-sawtooth-reason-logistics/processor/Notes.md

-!!find a better way to cast js object header to record type header @ Handler.re ask pavel one day :) !!
+!!find a better way to cast js object header to ware type header @ Handler.re ask pavel one day :) !!

 !!updated bs-platform from 5.0.6 to 5.2.1 !!